cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the latest official Open Rails Unstable release U2020.07.12-2351 (which already includes Monogame) and from the latest official OpenRails testing revision X1.3.1-189.
+This unofficial version has been derived from the latest official Open Rails Unstable release U2020.07.30-1706 (which does NOT include Monogame) and from the latest official OpenRails testing revision X1.3.1-191.
-TCS enhancement functions are now available also in the Unstable release.
 It includes some features not (yet) available in the Open Rails unstable official version, that is:
+- MONOGAME
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog